 Partners in Recovery

-Partners in Recovery (PIR) is a support coordination service for people with a severe and persistent mental illness.
+Partners in Recovery (PIR) was a support coordination service for people with a severe and persistent mental illness.

-Our Support Facilitators can help participants navigate the system to access mental health services, supports and resources to assist in recovery.
+The program helped participants to navigate the system to access mental health services, supports and resources to assist in recovery.

-The PIR program is closing on 30 June 2019, and is currently working to transition participants of the program into the National Disability Insurance Scheme (NDIS).
+The PIR program closed on 30 June 2019 after working to transition participants to the National Disability Insurance Scheme (NDIS).

 What is the NDIS?